-Prior to signing, all contracts must be reviewed by the university's General Counsel and then signed by one of the following officers of the university: the President, the Executive Vice President, the Vice President for Administration, or those employees with the delegated authority to do so (as listed below).
+Prior to signing, all contracts must be reviewed by the university's General Counsel, or the Assistant General Counsel, and then signed by one of the following officers of the university: the President, the Executive Vice President, the Vice President for Administration, or those employees with the delegated authority to do so (as listed below):

 Standing delegations of signing authority from the President:

-- The Vice President for Academic Affairs may sign academic articulation agreements.
+- The Provost, Dr. Timothy Downs, may sign academic articulation agreements.

-- The Vice President for Advancement may sign contracts involving $100,000 or less.
+- The Vice President for Advancement, Dr. David Cristantello, may sign contracts involving $100,000 or less.

-- the Assistant Director of Facilities may sign change orders on facilities' contracts when the amount of the change is less than $10,000.00.
+- The Assistant Director of Facilities, William Duquin, may sign change orders on facilities' contracts when the amount of the change is less than $10,000.00.

-- The Director and Curator of the Castellani Art Museum may sign contracts as provided by the Museum's Collections Management Policy, including contracts for accession, de-accession, and the loan of works either to or from the Museum.
+- The Director and Curator of the Castellani Art Museum, Kate Koperski, may sign contracts as provided by the Museum's Collections Management Policy, including contracts for accession, de-accession, and the loan of works either to or from the Museum.

-- The Director of the Theater may sign contracts pertaining to theatrical performances involving $10,000.00 or less and with a duration of no more than one year.
+- The Director of the Theater, Steve Braddock, may sign contracts pertaining to theatrical performances involving $10,000.00 or less and with a duration of no more than one year.

-- The Director of Athletics may sign contracts arranging athletic games.
+- The Director of Athletics, Simon Gray, may sign contracts arranging athletic games.

-- The Director of Campus Activities may sign contracts related to campus events and entertainment, and off-campus student events, involving $10,000.00 or less and with a duration of no more than one year.
+- The Director of Campus Activities, Mati Ortiz, may sign contracts related to campus events and entertainment, and off-campus student events, involving $10,000.00 or less and with a duration of no more than one year.

-- The Director of Advancement Services may sign contracts and releases related to wills, bequests, and trusts.
+- The Director of Advancement Services, (TBD) may sign contracts and releases related to wills, bequests, and trusts.

-- The Director of Ontario Programs may sign certifications and other documentation related to the Ontario Student Assistance Program.
+- The Director of Ontario Programs, Tom Donovan, may sign certifications and other documentation related to the Ontario Student Assistance Program.